chaoran/node-throttle/README.md

 A Node.js module that helps with rate limiting.

 The idea behind this module is originally by Chris O'Hara (http://chris6f.com/rate-limiting-with-redis).
-However, the algorithm he presented can cause false-positive error in certain cases.
+However, the algorithm he presented can cause false-positive throttling in certain cases.

+I adjusted O'Hara's algorithm in this module.
 This module do not yield false-positive throttling.

 ## Install
 Install via Node Package Manager (NPM):